Cristobal Regains Tropical Storm Force on Track to US Coast

-The U.S. National Hurricane Center said Tropical Storm Cristobal had maximum sustained winds of 40 mph (65 kph) and was moving north at 12 mph (19 kph).
-It was expected to cross the Yucatan Peninsula Friday, regain tropical storm strength and eventually track to the U.S. Gulf Coast.
+The U.S. National Hurricane Center said Tropical Storm Cristobal's maximum sustained winds had strengthened to 45 mph (75 kph) by late Friday and it was moving north at 14 mph (22 kph).
+It crossed the Yucatan Peninsula Friday and re-entered the Gulf of Mexico.
+It was expected to pass through the central Gulf Saturday and near the U.S. coast late Sunday, strengthening as it goes.

-Shortly after midday, it was centered about 35 miles (60 kilometers) south-southeast of Merida and about 595 miles (960 kilometers) south of the mouth of the MIssissippi River.
+The storm was centered about 440 miles (705 kilometers) south of the mouth of the Mississippi River.

 Cristobal made landfall in Mexico as a tropical storm Wednesday before weakening.
 It had formed this week in the Bay of Campeche from the remnants of Tropical Storm Amanda, which had formed last weekend in the eastern Pacific and hit Central America.